ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 to know their stuff, to be experts in software, and to have answers to every question.
 But this guy *didn't* have all the answers.
 In fact, he made it *very* clear that he didn't have all the answers.
-I would hop on a call with him, and it wouldn't matter if it was a one on one, a team meeting with 10+ people, or an organization-wide meeting with more than 100 people on the call, he had questions.
-And you would think that these would be hard, technical questions.
+I would hop on a call with him, and it wouldn't matter if it was a one on one, a stand up with 10 or so people, or an organization-wide meeting with more than 100 people on the call, this guy had questions.
+And you would expect that these would be hard, technical questions.
+The kinds of questions that a Principal would be expected to know the answer to.
 But They weren't.
-They were **fundamental** questions.
+They were **fundamental** questions, really *basic* questions.
 Questions that every single person on the call should know the answer to.
-Quite frankly, they were questions that I would have been embarrassed ask myself.
+Quite frankly, they were questions that I would have been embarrassed ask.

 (brief pause)

 But I started to notice something strange.
-I didn't know the answer to a lot of those questions either.
+Sometimes, he would ask a question, and I would immediately get that gut feeling that this was really basic, that he should really know this.
+But then I would notice something really humbling; I sometimes didn't know the answer to the question either.
 I was learning just by being in the same room as him.
 The whole team was learning and growing alongside him.

 (brief pause)